King Crimson: Related legacy/cover bands featuring former King Crimson members

 Since the early 2000s, several bands containing former, recent or current King Crimson members have toured and recorded, performing King Crimson music.

 Active between 2002 and 2005, the 21st Century Schizoid Band reunited several former King Crimson members who had played on the band's first four albums.
 The band featured Ian McDonald, Mel Collins, Peter Giles and Michael Giles (the latter subsequently replaced by Ian Wallace), and was fronted by Jakko Jakszyk, a decade prior to his own recruitment into King Crimson.
 The band engaged in several tours, played material from King Crimson's '60s and '70s catalogue, and recorded several live albums.
 The band disbanded upon Wallace's death in 2007.

 Since 2007, Tony Levin has led the trio Stick Men, which also features Pat Mastelotto.
 The band was initially completed by Chapman Stick player Michael Bernier, replaced in 2010 by touch guitarist and former Fripp student Markus Reuter.
 This band includes (and reinterprets) King Crimson compositions in their live sets.
 Reuter and Mastelotto also play together as a duo (previously called "Tuner"), within which they have been known to rework the mid-1980s King Crimson instrumental "Industry" live.
 Starting in 2023, Reuter, Mastelotto and Trey Gunn revived the moniker "Tuner" (re-styled as "Tu-ner") to perform music from the Double Duo era of King Crimson, plus material from each of their respective solo and combined careers.

 Between 2011 and 2014, Stick Men and Adrian Belew's Power Trio band (Belew plus drummer Tobias Ralph and bass player Julie Slick) joined forces to play and tour as The Crimson ProjeKCt, covering the music made during the '80s and '90s.
 Following the return of King Crimson in 2014, the Crimson ProjeKct name has been formally abandoned, but the Stick Men and the Power Trio have still performed together from time to time, usually under names like "Belew, Levin, Mastelotto and friends".

 During his solo career, including performances with the Power Trio, Adrian Belew has performed various versions of King Crimson songs.

-In March 2024, a new spin-off supergroup performing the 1980s King Crimson repertoire was announced: this featured former members Adrian Belew and Tony Levin along with guitarist Steve Vai and drummer Danny Carey of Tool.
+In March 2024, a new spin-off supergroup called Beat performing the 1980s King Crimson repertoire was announced: this featured former members Adrian Belew and Tony Levin along with guitarist Steve Vai and drummer Danny Carey of Tool.
 Fripp and Bruford had both declined offers to join, but gave their blessings to the group.
 Fripp also suggested the eventual project name, "Beat" (after the 1982 King Crimson album).
 The band went on to tour the United States during the latter half of 2024.